Lancelot-Enguerrand/Experimental-Appstore/templates/README.md

 ### Contribution
 This is more a personal laboratory but I won't refuse collaboration.
 > [!NOTE]
-> If an app catch your interest and you want to maintain it yourself, let me know.
+> If an app catch your interest and you want to maintain it, let me know.
+> I will add a link to your appstore.